 You may have a Mailchimp or Aweber account that you want to add members to when they register.
 You can do that by with one of the many add-ons available with the Restrict Content Pro plugin.
 Simply navigate to Restrict > Add-ons and find the email platform you want.

-Now that you have setting up your e-course website, you will still have to finish setting up all of your content for each page, adding url’s to the buttons, many other tweaks.
+Now that you have set up your e-course website, you will still have to finish setting up all of your content for each page, adding URLs to the buttons, and many other tweaks.
 But the foundation has been set.
-Hopefully this gets you set up with a platform you can easily build upon.
+Hopefully, this gets you set up with a platform you can easily build upon.

 One could argue that with all of the great tools out there in the world of WordPress, you can get an online course up and running pretty easily.
 But then there is the challenge of design.
 Getting those sites to look decent isn’t easy if design is not your forte.
 Fortunately, the pre-made Divi layouts like the “Learning Management Layout Pack” offer a great solution to the design problem.
 The layout is functional and beautiful right out of the box.

 But then there is the problem of finding the right plugins to transform your beautiful layout into a functional online course.
-There are many great membership plugins and Learning Management Systems out there with varying degrees of cost and complexity.
-The goal of this post was to get you up and running with a great looking e-course site with simple membership at a low cost.
+There are many great WordPress membership plugins and Learning Management System plugins out there with varying degrees of cost and complexity.
+The goal of this post was to get you up and running with a great-looking e-course site with simple membership at a low cost.
 For those of you hoping to create this using free plugins, sorry to disappoint.
 I’m all about the free plugins, but I thought it best to use the Pro versions for this tutorial because the end result is worth every penny in my opinion.

 I look forward to hearing from you in the comments

 Disclosure: If you purchase something after clicking links in the post, we may receive a commission.
 This helps us keep the free content and great resources flowing.
 Thank you for the support!